Christian Estrosi: Political positions

 Estrosi was among conservative politicians in France who backed calls for a ban on the body-covering burkini swimsuit that some Muslim women wear on the beach, which was later invalidated by French courts.
 In 2016, he threatened to sue people who distributed photographs of an incident in which Nice police ordered a Muslim woman to remove her burkini, saying that circulating the photographs would "provoke defamatory remarks and threats against police agents".

 In 2017, Estrosi distanced himself from his earlier decision to vote in favour of an unsuccessful 1988 bill on the reinstatement of the death penalty.

+Estrosi is a supporter of Israel.
+In 2021, he hung the Israeli flag outside the city hall in Nice after supporting a ban on pro-Palestine protests.
+In December 2023, Estrosi faced backlash after claiming that mothers in Gaza use "dolls" as "dead bodies."
+In June 2025, a French court ordered Estrosi to remove Israeli flags from the city hall, deciding that the gesture violated the "principle of neutrality" in public services since it constituted a political message.

 Recognition

 Estrosi is the recipient of a Doctorate Honoris Causa from the University of Haifa in Israel.
 He is a Knight of the Legion of Honour from the French Republic, an Officer of the Order of Merit of the Republic of Poland, and a Commander of the Order of Saint-Charles from Monaco.